 Scottrade has shown to be one of the best online stock brokers to get started with.
 I hear good things about them all the time from my active trader friends.
 They also win several awards because of their service.
-They ranked tops for overall customer satisfaction amongst online stock brokers by JD Power and Associates.
+They ranked tops for overall customer satisfaction among online stock brokers by JD Power and Associates.
 So what exactly do they offer?

 Fees and Pricing